SebThuillier/Wall-Of-Fame/README.md

 This is a basic wall-like application that was made a few months ago to understand how to build a VueJS app and deploy it on the Internet Computer.
 Redeployed for other purposes (see Metaverse...)

 Update : This app is broken!
-But I don't have time or motivation to fix it for the moment :)